ceedee666/modern-abap-curriculum/docs/next_steps.md

 # Next Steps

 - Adding Authorization & Authentication
-- Read Text for STatus from domain
+- Read Text for Status from domain
 - Deploying the App